James Kelman: Life and work

-My own background is as normal or abnormal as anyone else's.
-Born and bred in Govan and Drumchapel, inner city tenement to the housing scheme homeland on the outer reaches of the city.
-Four brothers, my mother a full time parent, my father in the picture framemaking and gilding trade, trying to operate a one man business and I left school at 15 etc. etc. (...)
-For one reason or another, by the age of 21/22 I decided to write stories.
-The stories I wanted to write would derive from my own background, my own socio-cultural experience.
-I wanted to write as one of my own people, I wanted to write and remain a member of my own community.

 Kelman himself stated his key influences came from "two literary traditions, the European Existential and the American Realist", although his style was also influenced by the modernist movement.
-Kelman has mentioned Émile Zola, Albert Camus, Franz Kafka, Fyodor Dostoevsky, Jack Kerouac, Samuel Beckett and James Joyce as some of the influences on his writing.
+Kelman has mentioned Émile Zola, Albert Camus, Franz Kafka, Fyodor Dostoevsky, Knut Hamsun, Jack Kerouac, Samuel Beckett, Henry Miller and James Joyce as being among the influences on his writing.

 Short stories

-During the 1970s Kelman published his first collection of short stories.
+During the 1970s, Kelman published his first collection of short stories.
 He became involved in Philip Hobsbaum's creative writing group in Glasgow, along with Tom Leonard, Alasdair Gray, Liz Lochhead, Aonghas MacNeacail and Jeff Torrington, and his short stories began to appear in magazines.
 These stories introduced a distinctive style, expressing first-person internal monologues in a pared-down prose using Glaswegian speech patterns, though avoiding for the most part the quasi-phonetic rendition of Tom Leonard.
 Kelman's developing style has been influential on the succeeding generation of Scottish novelists, including Irvine Welsh, Alan Warner and Janice Galloway.

 In 1998, Kelman received the Stakis Prize for "Scottish Writer of the Year" for his collection of short stories The Good Times, one of several books of his stories that have been published.
 In 2012, a film was made based on the short story "Greyhound For Breakfast".